-- 9. The detailed examination of the pleadings and information filed by the applicant would drive home the point that the petitioner faced certain hurdles like delays in land acquisition for the project, impact of demonetization, labour mobilization for execution of site works and delay in estimates approval from the TSTRANSCO on 27-02-2017, though the petitioner requested for such approval in November 2016.
-Synchronisation of 15 MW was achieved on 18-11-2017. - 10.
-Few incidents / facts mentioned by the petitioner have some force to treat them as non-political events, which included labour difficulties mentioned in Article 9.1.(b) (i) as one of the force majeure events.
+11. The above facts mentioned by the petitioner have some force to treat them as non-political events, which included labour difficulties mentioned in Article 9.1.(b) (i) as one of the force majeure events.
 Further, Article 9.1(a) clearly mentions that if the "events and circumstances are not within the affected party's reasonable control and were not reasonably foreseeable and the effects of which the affected party could not have prevented by prudent utility practices or, in the case of construction activities, by the exercise of reasonable skill and care.
-Any events or circumstances meeting the description of force majeure which have the same effect upon the performance of any of the solar power project set up in accordance with solar policy announced by GOTS under the competitive bidding route and which therefore materially and adversely affect the ability of the project or, as the case may be the DISCOM to perform its obligations hereunder, shall constitute force majeure with respect of the solar power developer or the DISCOM, respectively" which clearly encompasses the reasons given by the petitioner for a part of the delay of 270 days as events termed as force majeure. - 11.
-Thus, it is clear from the material on record that extension of SCOD by the GOTS through letter dated 23.8.2017 of Energy department is in continuation of the SCOD granted up to 30-06-2017 based on reasons.
+Any events or circumstances meeting the description of force majeure which have the same effect upon the performance of any of the solar power project set up in accordance with solar policy announced by GOTS under the competitive bidding route and which therefore materially and adversely affect the ability of the project or, as the case may be the DISCOM to perform its obligations hereunder, shall constitute force majeure with respect of the solar power developer or the DISCOM, respectively" which clearly encompasses the reasons given by the petitioner for a part of the delay of 374 days as events termed as force majeure.

+12. Thus, it is clear from the material on record that extension of SCOD by the GOTS by letter dated 23.8.2017 of Energy department is in continuation of the SCOD granted up to 30-06-2017 based on reasons.
 The Commission concurs with the extension of SCOD up to 31-10-2017 and it has to be applied to the petitioner's case.
-The contention of the respondent that the events narrated by the petitioner have no connection to the plea of force majeure is not tenable. - 12.
-In view of the aforementioned reasons, the delay as pleaded by the petitioner is liable to be condoned only up to 31.10.2017.
-However, the project was complete in all respects and it was synchronised with the grid of the respondent on 18.11.2017, with a delay of 18 days beyond the permitted and extended SCOD, which invites penalty as per clause 10.5 of the PPÄ.
-The point is answered accordingly.
+The contention of the respondent that the events narrated by the petitioner have no connection to the plea of force majeure is not tenable.

+13. In view of the aforementioned reasons, the delay of 252 days as pleaded by the petitioner is liable to be condoned up to 31.10.2017 for the reasons stated supra.
+As reported by the respondent, the project was complete in all respects and it was synchronised with the grid of the respondent which is fait accompli on 02.03.2018.
+However, as mentioned in Para 11, the Commission considers the date of second application of the petitioner for synchronisation on 02-01-2018 as the synchronisation date instead of 02-03-2018 due to delay in the decision-making process.
+It resulted in a delay of 63 days (from 1-11-2017 to 02-01-2018) beyond the permitted and extended SCOD, which invites penalty as per clause 10.5 of the PPÄ.